-BCG currently uses several marks.
-Our name, Board for Certification of Genealogists, and certification marks, Certified Genealogist and CG, are trademarks registered with the United States Patent and Trademark Office (USPTO).
-Our credential, Certified Genealogical Lecturer and its acronym, CGL, are service marks.
+BCG currently uses several service and certification marks.
+Our name, Board for Certification of Genealogists, and certification marks, Certified Genealogist and CG, are trademarks registered with the United States Patent and Trademark Office.
+Our credentials Certified Genealogical Lecturer, its acronym, CGL, Certified Genetic Genealogist, and its acronym, CGG, are service marks.
 If a mark is not registered with the USPTO, the trademark owner may not legally use the ® symbol in connection with the mark.

 Use by Editors